VOLUNTEERS (All teams)

 Guests are usually in town for 2-4 days.
 Some will only need assistance with public appearances, whilst others value support with translation and interpreting throughout their visit.

 We’ll know what languages we need support with once our programme is confirmed and we have determined the individual needs of our guests.
-In the past we have particularly needed support with Spanish, Portuguese, Chinese, Korean and Japanese but we’re interested to hear from people with any foreign or signed language, combined with skills and experience in translation and/or interpreting.
+In the past we have particularly needed support with Spanish, Portuguese, Persian, Chinese, Korean and Japanese but we’re interested to hear from people with any foreign or signed language, combined with skills and experience in translation and/or interpreting.
 We may need German language support this year for our 2014 German Focus.

 Knowledge of the film industry infrastructure, of Edinburgh and of EIFF is helpful.
 A passion for film is a must.